oddbird/susy/docs/susyone/index.rst

 SusyOne
 =======

-Susy 1 has not yet been implemented in the new gem.
+Susy One has not yet been implemented in the new gem.
 Coming soon!